unwire/handsoap/README.markdown

 ###Workflow

-1. Find the wsdl for the service you want to consume.
+1. You need a WSDL for the service you want to consume.

 2. Figure out the url for the endpoint, as well as the protocol version.
 Put this in a config file.
 	 * To find the endpoint, look inside the wsdl, for `<soap:address location="..">`

 3. Create a service class.
 Add endpoints and protocol.
 Alias needed namespace(s).
    * To find the namespace(s), look in the samples from soapUI.
 It will be imported as `v1`
+   * Note that you can now use the provided generator to skip this step.

 4. Open the wsdl in [soapUI](http://www.soapui.org/).